 If you make these chocolate hazelnut cookies, let me know how much you like them in the comments!

 Chocolate Hazelnut Cookies (Sugar-Free)

-- 1 tablespoon ground flax seeds
+- 1 tablespoon ground flax seeds - (note 2)

-- 3 tablespoon water
+- 3 tablespoons water

 - Preheat the oven to 160°C/320F and line a baking tray with greaseproof paper.

 - Divide the dough into 10 equally sized pieces.
 Roll each portion of dough between the palms of your hands to form a ball.
-Squash the ball a bit to give it a cookie shape then lightly press each one into the chopped hazelnuts to coat.
+Squash the ball a bit to give it a cookie shape, then lightly press each one into the chopped hazelnuts to coat.

 - Place the cookies on a parchment-lined baking tray.
 Bake for about 10 minutes.